21 Laundry Room Organization Ideas You Can Hack at Home

 1. Install a counter over the washer and dryer.

 It’s best to avoid stacking lots of different things directly on top of your washer and dryer.
-Between the cluttered look and feel, and the way things can scatter during a particularly aggressive spin cycle, it’s just not the best storage option.
+Between the cluttered feel and the way things can scatter during a particularly aggressive spin cycle, it’s just not the best storage option.
 If your washer and dryer are side by side, consider installing a slab of wood over top of them to create a makeshift countertop.

 2. Use magnetic clips to hang lost socks.

-Orphan socks can clutter a laundry room quickly and make any launderer feel like they’re losing not only their socks, but their marbles.
+Orphan socks can clutter a laundry room quickly and make any launderer feel like they’re losing not only their socks but also their mind.
 This laundry room organization idea helps you keep socks with missing matches within sight and ensure that when that wayward match shows up, it gets quickly and properly paired and back into rotation.
-Put a magnetic board in the laundry room and use magnetic clips to hang socks, or simply attach the magnetic clips to the appliances themselves.
+Put a magnetic board in the laundry room and use magnetic clips to hang socks.
+You can also attach the magnetic clips to the appliances themselves.

 3. Mind the gap.

 Between machines, that is.
 Hang adhesive or magnetic hooks, shelves, or baskets in that dead space between or to the side of your appliances and use them to store scrub brushes, bags, rags, and more.
-If you have the space, a slim rolling cart makes exceptional use of your gaps, allowing you to store cleaning and laundry supplies so you can see and reach them with ease.
+If you have the room, a slim rolling cart makes exceptional use of your gaps, allowing you to store cleaning and laundry supplies so you can see (and reach) them with ease.

 4. Hang a rail from the ceiling.

-A rail suspended from the ceiling makes an excellent place to hang up clothes, stockpile dry clean items for the next errand run, or just store extra hangers where you need them—without taking up any wall or floor space.
+A rail suspended from the ceiling makes an excellent place to hang up clothes, stockpile dry clean items for the next errand run, or just store extra hangers where you need them—all without taking up any wall or floor space.

 5. Use a magnetic organizer to keep essentials close.

 One untapped benefit of the laundry room is how your washer and dryer offer spacious magnetic surfaces, just waiting to be maximized.
-A magnetic rack like this one keeps laundry soap (and whatever else you reach for often) nearby, and even has an integrated paper towel roller in case you’re making your own dryer sheets.
+A magnetic rack like this one keeps laundry soap (and whatever else you reach for often) nearby and even has an integrated paper towel roller in case you’re into the idea of making your own dryer sheets.

 6. Write notes on your appliances.